epadam/CNN-AV1-intra-encoder/source/performance.rst

     :width: 49%

-It can be observed that the accuracy for all the block sizes dropped.
+It can be observed that the accuracy for all block sizes dropped.
 The expectation of using weights for different classes is to compensate the classes with less samples.
 However, it shows the accuracy dropped by almost 20% for all block sizes.
-This may suggest the model is less biased but still couldn't predict correcty.
+This may suggest the model is less biased but still couldn't predict correctly.

 ----------------------------------------------------------------------------
 Performance with trimmed dataset (equal number of samples for each class)
 ----------------------------------------------------------------------------

-To avoid a biased training model, the dataset is trimmed or cut so that each class can have equal number of samples.
+In this method, the dataset is trimmed so that each class can have equal number of samples.

 The training result for block size 16x16, 32x32, 64x64 is shown below:

 64

 model1